Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 2: Symbolic Enforceability of Security and Safety Requirements in Agent Benchmarks

-\textbf{Symbolic guardrails may simplify agent prompts and potentially improve instruction following.} Once implemented as symbolic guardrails, these requirements could be removed from the agent's prompt, reducing context size and token costs.
-Because modern models struggle to follow instructions when too many are provided~\cite{yang2025promptsdontsayunderstanding}, a shorter policy may also improve compliance with the remaining instructions.
-At the same time it may be beneficial to keep some enforced requirements in the policy regardless, so that the agent has a chance to do the right action in the first place rather than receiving an error from a guardrail.
-This is an implementation choice beyond the scope of this paper, but our results suggest that this is a choice developers can frequently make.
+\textbf{Symbolic guardrails may simplify agent prompts and improve instruction following.} Once enforced symbolically, requirements can be removed from the agent's prompt, reducing context size and token costs.
+Because LLMs struggle to follow instructions when too many are provided~\cite{yang2025promptsdontsayunderstanding}, a shorter policy may also improve compliance with the remaining instructions.
+At the same time, keeping some enforced requirements in the policy may still be useful, so the agent can take the right action upfront rather than receive a guardrail error.
+This trade-off is an implementation choice beyond our scope, and one that, to our knowledge, has received little attention in the agent security and safety literature.

-\subsection{RQ3: Which policies cannot be guaranteed, and what alternative approaches exist?}
+\subsection{Which requirements are not enforceable with symbolic guardrails, and what alternative approaches are available?}